• 3 Bedrooms

 About the Area

 Wilmington is home to this vacation home.
-Travelers eager for a bit of culture can stop by Battleship North Carolina, while those wishing to experience the area's natural beauty can explore Wrightsville Beach and Carolina Beach.
+Carolina Beach Boardwalk is a popular attraction and the area's natural beauty can be seen at Wrightsville Beach and Carolina Beach.
 Looking to enjoy an event or a game while in town?
 See what's happening at Legion Stadium or Trask Coliseum.

 Special Instructions